raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week1/GLS and RTL mismatch (synth & sim ).md

-IN This we will look into the synth and simulation mismatch both of the gtkwave will come will be different
+IN This we will look into the synth and simulation mismatch both of the gtkwave will come will be different -

 ## what is GLS ?
-- running the testbench with netlist as desgin under test
+- running the testbench with netlist as desgin under test.
-- netlist is logically same as RTL  code
+- netlist is logically same as RTL  code.

 ## why GLS ?

-- verify the logical correctness of the desgin after synthesis
+- verify the logical correctness of the desgin after synthesis.
-- Ensuring the timing desgin is meet
+- Ensuring the timing desgin is meet.
-- for this GLS needs to run with delay annotion
+- for this GLS needs to run with delay annotion .

-in first image the file name bad_mux is used
+in first image the file name bad_mux is used .

 <img width="818" height="763" alt="Image" src="https://github.com/user-attachments/assets/d09ed6a2-b31b-4e82-829b-e956a2e42c05" />